Table of Contents

 In the next screen, leave the default settings as it is.

 After you choose the theme click on continue with my active theme.
-Then you will be prompt to the following screen.
+Then you will be prompted to the following screen.

 Now, We can add products, add payment methods, set up tax, set up shipping, and personalize your store.
 But, before we go further you can check how many pages are automatically created by WooCommerce.
 Click on pages on the Dashboard.
 Note, there are five pages.